moonqqqq/nestjs-oop-codebase/README.md

 - [Check Points](#check-points)
 - [Running server](#running-server)

+This project is OOP styled nest.js code base. <br> you can check the detailed usage on [nest.js chatting server](https://github.com/moonqqqq/nestjs-chatting-server). this is the chatting server our team use on every project.

 This base code have set uped prequently used library modules like cache, s3 uploader etc.
 Check the .env.example file to run the project.

-If you dont want, or doesnot need for your project, just makes unnecessary modules commented on app.module.ts
+If you found libraries do not need for your project, just makes it commented on app.module.ts

 # Rules<a id="rules"></a>
 1. Use "yarn"
 2. Use "prisma"
-3. Use docker compose for dev
+3. Make Test codes at least on the service and domain layers.

 # [Folder Structure](./docs/folder-structure.md)<a id="folder-structure"></a>